Dotsian/DexScript/README.md

 ## Yapping

 To bop SigmaScript, hawk below and tuah carefully.
-Alpha SkibidiZZ better not see any uncs malding over SigmaScript.
+Alpha SkibidiZZ better not see no uncs malding over SigmaScript.
 If any uncs need my gyat, just put the fries in the bag lil bro 💀

 ## Edging